-Prospera Housing Community Services is an organization that has been building and operating supportive housing in Texas for over 25 years.
-Permanent supportive housing models provide long-term housing and supportive services to individuals without time limits or retributions regardless of service engagement.
+Prospera Housing Community Services is an organization that has been building and operating affordable housing with resident support services in Texas for nearly 30 years.
+In their service-enriched housing model, long-term housing and supportive services are provided to individuals without time limits or retributions regardless of service engagement.
 Prospera Housing Community Services serves individuals and families by providing safe, highquality, affordable housing and support services at over 50 sites across 19 cities throughout South and Central Texas.
 At each site, there are on-site service managers that help offer resident services and facilitate care and billing of services with insurance payers like Superior HealthPlan.
 In this study, residents across 11 sites were included and these sites are listed in Appendix A.

-Superior HealthPlan was founded in 1999 in El Paso, Texas and has become the largest MCO in Texas.
-Superior HealthPlan operates under the parent company Centene.
-Superior HealthPlan provides enrollees with access to Medicaid STAR, STAR+PLUS, STAR Health, STAR Kids and CHIP, Medicare Advantage, and the Health Insurance Marketplace.
+Superior HealthPlan was founded in 1999 in El Paso and has become the largest Medicaid MCO in Texas.
+Superior HealthPlan operates under parent company, Centene Corporation, the largest Medicaid provider in the U.S. Superior HealthPlan provides enrollees with access to all Medicaid programs in Texas, including STAR, STAR+PLUS, STAR Kids, and STAR Health.
+Additionally, Superior provides coverage through the Children's Health Insurance Program (CHIP), Medicare, and the Health Insurance Marketplace.

-A collaborative service model involving the affordable housing provider, Prospera Housing Community Services, and the Superior HealthPlan Medicaid MCO, was implemented in 2019.
+A collaborative service model involving the affordable housing provider, Prospera Housing Community Services, and the Superior HealthPlan, was implemented in 2019.
 This partnership allowed for facilitated care between the two organizations and joint programs that aimed to improve social determinants of health, including access to nutritious foods, transportation, affordable healthcare, and secure housing (13).
 Over 50 programs were offered through this partnership, which are detailed in Appendix B. This study focused on testing this partnership holistically as a collaborative service model and not individual programs.